batman00723/marigold-v1/readme.md

 ## 🧪 Feature Engineering

-Features were added incrementally and kept only if they generalized across validation and test sets.
+Features were added incrementally and kept only if they generalised across validation and test sets.

 ### Final V1 Feature Set (Frozen)